gclef-cmu/15798-f25/syllabus.md

 This is the first time this course has been offered. **Expect some bumps in the road!** Your instructor values candid feedback, so please feel free to [provide anonymous feedback at any time](https://forms.gle/7918wxczytxWu67G9).
 There will also be an opportunity on Oct 6 to provide anonymous/collective feedback through a session with a representative from CMU's Eberly Center.

+## Learning Objectives

+By the end of the semester, students will be able to:

+- Understand the inner workings of state-of-the-art generative AI systems for music, audio, and beyond
+- Engage with AI research at a scholarly level through written and oral argument
+- Implement, train, and evaluate modern generative AI systems at small scales
+- Conduct original research in generative AI for music and audio

+These skills are designed to help you conduct original research in generative AI for multimedia like music, audio, and even language, images or video (many of the methods in generative AI are now standardized across modalities).
+Such research may be published in music-specific venues (ISMIR, ICASSP, NIME, ICMC, CMJ, etc.) or general AI venues (NeurIPS, ICML, ICLR, etc.).
+Your participation in written reading reflections and oral discussions on research papers will also help strengthen your general writing and speaking skills in research.

+## Prerequisites

+- Graduate students in SCS and ECE are admitted without prerequisites, although relevant background coursework is recommended (see below).
+- Other students who have already conducted related research or have relevant background coursework may be admitted at instructor discretion.

+**(Informal)** To succeed in the course, it is encouraged that all students have previously taken courses in: AI/ML, deep learning, signal processing, software engineering or programming (especially Python), and algorithms.
+We will assume background knowledge on fundamental generative AI topics like deep learning architectures and backpropagation.

+It is also recommended that students have at least some background knowledge in music (e.g., can play an instrument and read sheet music) or coursework in computer music (e.g., took 15-322/622 at CMU).

 ## Major activities for the course

 See the [activities](./activities) page for more details and instructions.